Practice on chords – tips and tools

 G – D/F# – Em7 – Bm7 – D7 – G – Cmaj7 – Dm7 – G7 – Fm# – B – A7 – E

 These are just suggestions, you could easily come up with your own progression.
-You advantage with doing these kind of practice is that you are forced to play progressions you otherwise may avoided.
+The advantage by doing these kind of practice is that you are forced to play progressions you in other cases may have avoided.

 Techniques for chord changes